 Data is becoming increasingly important across the world, to the point where it drives major decisions to ensure businesses stay up to date with the ever-changing digital world.
 On the plus side, most businesses have this data readily accessible.
-However, using a cloud storage service to manage and look after this information comes with its own unique challenges.
+However, using the best cloud storage services to manage and look after this information comes with its own unique challenges.

 To uncover the best ways for businesses to maximize their data use and reduce infrastructure management costs, we spoke with Cathy Southwick, the Chief Information Storage Officer of Pure Storage.